Local Development

 - Rebuild the UI:

-cd ui && npm run build - Reload the bundle:
+cd ui && npm run build - Restart the dev server so it reloads the bundle (

 Cmd+Shift+R)